 Steinbrenner will consider adding; won't deal top prospects

-Given his team's fast start after jettisoning veterans last summer, Yankees owner Hal Steinbrenner will consider adding players as the trade deadline approaches in July.
-Steinbrenner said New York will not trade top prospects.
+This Aug.
+17, 2016 file photo shows New York Yankees owner Hal Steinbrenner talking to the media at the baseball owners' meetings in Houston.
+Given his team's fast start after jettisoning veterans last summer, Steinbrenner will consider adding players as the trade deadline approaches in July.

 Add your comments below